 On entry into the academy, each student will be allocated to one of four Houses.
 Our House system provides both a vehicle through which children from different year groups can work collaboratively and a focus for friendly academic and non-academic competition.

-For more information about each of the house, please click on the titles below:
+For more information about each house, please click on the logo below:

 Ms Dickman has worked at The Ebbslfeet Academy since it opened in 2013.
 She achieved a BSc (Hons) degree in Nutrition and Food Science from the University of Nottingham.
 Since joining The Ebbsfleet Academy she has taught a mixture of Science, Hospitality and Food Technology lessons, and has now become the Head of House for Drake House.